 - 1. Students address all staff/faculty, clinical instructors, and the program director as Dr., Professor, Miss, Mrs., Ms., or Mr. unless instructed otherwise.
-All physicians shall be referred to as doctor. - No smoking, eating, or drinking except in designated areas.
+All physicians shall be referred to as doctor. - 2.
+No smoking, eating, or drinking except in designated areas.
 The HGTC campus is a smoke-free (including vaping) environment.
 Students may have refreshments in the classroom but are required to leave space clean and orderly.
 Food and drink are not allowed in computer labs. - 3.
 In the clinic setting, reading materials must be confined to subjects related to the MIS clinical rotation and must be kept out of the sight of patients.
-Students are permitted and encouraged during times without patients in the department to study material from DMS courses.
-However, if studying becomes a distraction from ultrasound procedures, the student will be banned from studying opportunities. - 4.
+Students are not permitted studying material from didactic courses which are not related to clinical positioning and procedures. - 4.
 Students are expected to remain in their assigned areas.
-Congregating in hallways, triage areas, front offices, or patient waiting areas is not permitted. - 5.
+Congregating in hallways, triage area, front offices, or patient waiting areas is not permitted. - 5.
 Students are not to have personal conversations with others in the presence of patients.
 The patient is their primary concern.
-Any conversation should be with the patient or include the patient in the conversation and be related to the procedure. - 6.
-Criticism of patients, the program, staff members, faculty, and any clinical entities is considered unprofessional, both in the clinic site and classroom and will not be tolerated.
-Please refer to dismissal policy for rules concerning violation. - 7.
-Cheating in any form in didactic or clinical sessions is grounds for immediate dismissal.
+Any conversation should be with the patient or include the patient in the conversation. - 6.
+Criticism of patients, the program, staff members, faculty, and any clinical entities is considered unprofessional, both in the clinic site and classroom.
+Please refer to dismissal policy for rules concerning violation.

-8. Personal telephone calls, cell phone use of any kind and texting are not permitted except for emergencies.
+- 7. Cheating in any form in didactic or clinical sessions is grounds for immediate dismissal. - 8.
+Personal telephone calls, cell phone usage and texting are not permitted except foremergencies.
 Students should inform friends and family they're not to contact them at the hospital unless it is an emergency.
-Cells phones should be turned off or put on vibrate/silence and kept off-person in a bag, so as not to distract the surrounding area.
+Cells phones should be turned off or put on vibrate/silence, so as not to distract the surrounding area.
+I-Watches are not permitted during clinical rotations and didactic testing.

-Student Policy Title: Clinical Dress, Appearance and Personal Hygiene Policy
+Student Policy Title: Clinical Dress, Appearance and Personal Hygiene Policy Original Approval Date: 2023 Revision Date: 6/2023